Vladimir Grachev: Parliamentary Assembly of the Council of Europe

-In 2011 at the April session of the Parliamentary Assembly of the Council of Europe Grachev was officially awarded the diploma of the honorary member of the PACE and the medal Pro Merito (“For merits").
+In 2011 at the April session of the Parliamentary Assembly of the Council of Europe Grachev was officially awarded the diploma of the honorary member of the PACE and the medal Pro Merito ("For merits").

-Presenting the award and a diploma, the PACE President Mevlut Cavusoglu pointed out the importance of Grachev's work in the Parliamentary Assembly in 2000-2008:"It’s an honour for the Committee on the Environment and its members to have had as a colleague a person who was chairman of the Committee on the Environment of the State Duma of the Russian Federation and a recognized expert in the field of energy and the Kyoto Protocol."
+Presenting the award and a diploma, the PACE President Mevlut Cavusoglu pointed out the importance of Grachev's work in the Parliamentary Assembly in 2000-2008:"It's an honour for the Committee on the Environment and its members to have had as a colleague a person who was chairman of the Committee on the Environment of the State Duma of the Russian Federation and a recognized expert in the field of energy and the Kyoto Protocol."

-“Rosatom” State Corporation
+Rosatom State Corporation

-Grachev is currently adviser to Head of the State Corporation "Rosatom", and member of the Public Council of State Corporation "Rosatom".
+Grachev is currently an advisor to head of the state-owned enterprise Rosatom, as well as a member of its public council.
 He is one of the founders of nuclear power development in Russia and in the world.
 Grachev has repeatedly raised questions concerning the joint (international) development and use of Nuclear binding energy in order to ensure global energy security.